Are you ready to become a Tiger? Don't wait. Get started on your application today.

 Two options to apply

-Refer to our traditional, published admission requirements to see if your existing ACT or SAT score will automatically admit you to Mizzou.
+Refer to our traditional admission requirements to see if your existing ACT or SAT score qualifies you for automatic admission.
 If it does, you should go ahead and apply with a test score.

-If you’ve been unable to test or your current test score doesn’t meet our published admission standards, you can apply test-optional and be reviewed holistically.
-This means we will look at your high school transcript and three short essays that are included in your application for admission.
+If you’ve been unable to test or your current score doesn’t meet our admission standards, you can apply test-optional and be reviewed holistically.
+This means we will look at your high school transcript and three short essays included in your application.

 Applying test-optional now still gives you the option to convert with a test score later.
 However, if you apply with a test score now and receive a decision, you are no longer able to apply test-optional.